Holyoke, Colorado

-Holyoke is the home rule municipality that is the county seat and the most populous municipality of Phillips County, Colorado, United States.
-The city population was 2,346 at the 2020 United States Census.
+Holyoke is the home rule municipality that is the county seat of and the most populous municipality in Phillips County, Colorado, United States.
+As of the 2020 United States census, its population was 2,346.

 History

-The city is named after Holyoke, Massachusetts, which is itself named for Elizur Holyoke, an explorer in the 17th-century.
+The county seat of Phillips County, Colorado (1887, 3,746 feet (1.14 km)) was named by the general superintendent of the Burlington Railroad for his son-in-law, Edward A. Holyoke.
+This division point on Frenchman Creek was laid out on a grid.
+Grain elevators are the skyscrapers in Holyoke, which is still focused on its main street, Interocean Avenue (U.S. 385).
+The Burge Hotel (1912), 230 North Interocean Avenue, has a huge stone fireplace and tablet honoring the “Knights of the Grip,” the traveling salesmen who spiced small-town life.
+A main street mansion converted to a nursing home has a large sign: “Love is Ageless.
+Visit Us.”

 Geography

 Holyoke is located at 40°34′55″N 102°18′4″W (40.582002, -102.301056).

-At the 2020 United States Census, the town had a total area of 6.414 km2 including 0.018 km2 of water.
+At the 2020 United States census, the town had a total area of 6.414 km2 including 0.018 km2 of water.

 Climate

 According to the Köppen Climate Classification system, Holyoke has a cold semi-arid climate, abbreviated "BSk" on climate maps.